dwill81/configure-ad/README.md

 <img width="856" alt="image" src="https://user-images.githubusercontent.com/122701786/213235483-6131a53f-2060-42bd-88db-60e3a73393ba.png">
 </p>
 <p>
 Step 1: Log into Azure --> search "virtual machines" --> click "create azure virtual machine" to create VM#1.
-Name this first virtual machine "DC-1" using your current region --> set the image type as "Windows Server 2022" (effectively making it a domain for the lab) --> Set username and password --> create VM #2 --> title it "Client-1" (repeat the same steps used to create VM#1 except for the image type select "Windows 10 pro" since this VM will be the employees'/ cleints' computer).
+Name this first virtual machine "DC-1" using your current region --> set the image type as "Windows Server 2022" (effectively making it a domain for the lab) --> Set username and password --> create VM #2 --> title it "Client-1" (repeat the same steps used to create VM#1 except for the image type select "Windows 10 pro" since this VM will be the employees'/ clients' computer).
 </p>
 <br />